Captain Fury: Reception

+Box office

-Aherne later wrote that "Captain Fury seemed like such a farrago of nonsense to me that I was very happy to know that Juarez would rescue me by coming out at about the same time.
+Aherne had also recently appeared in Juarez at Warner Bros.
+He later wrote in his memoirs that "Captain Fury seemed like such a farrago of nonsense to me that I was very happy to know that Juarez would rescue me by coming out at about the same time.
 Well, Juarez turned out to be a highly respected box-office flop while Captain Fury cleaned up and went on playing all over the world for many years with countless television runs."

+Critical

 Variety described it as a "lusty outdoor melodrama on the familiar Robin Hood format.
 There's action, gunplay, fast riding, surprise attacks, some broad comedy and a few dashes of romance...
 Story and direction provide lusty drama concocted in the old style.
 There are no detours for subtleties or development of characters.
 Yarn is a familiar western in setup, but switch of locale to the Australian bush country gives the rugged and easily distinguished plot a freshness which will be generally accepted."

 The Los Angeles Times said the film would "amuse and entertain audiences in first rate fashion."
 A later review from the same paper criticised Roach's direction saying "he has learned nothing and forgotten nothing since earliest slapstick days" and that "the plot is a cartoon of Captain Blood, the only novelty being that Australia instead of the West Indies is the background."

 The New York Times called it "an amusingly old-fashioned Western melodrama."

-Contemporary film reviewer Stephen Vagg has written "The Australian setting is not really emphasised, it's just the usual immigrant settlers and evil land baron that you’d see in the old West."
+Contemporary film reviewer Stephen Vagg has written "The Australian setting is not really emphasised, it's just the usual immigrant settlers and evil land baron that you'd see in the old West."